 I always like to take a boat trip especially when I am on the shores of the Mediterranean.
 From Nice, there are plenty of options catering for all budgets.

-You could visit Villefranche-sur-Mer, Saint-Jean-Cap-Ferrat, Beaulieu-sur-Mer, Eze-sur-Mer, St Tropez, the Ile Saint- Honorat or even all the way to the majesty of Monaco.
+You could visit Villefranche-sur-Mer, Saint-Jean-Cap-Ferrat, Beaulieu-sur-Mer, Eze-sur-Mer, St Tropez, the Ile Saint- Honorat or even to the majesty of Monaco.